TheFisher1/todo-list/README.md

 - [License](#license)

 ## Features
-- Create, read, update, and delete tasks
+- Create and read tasks
 - User authentication
-- Task categorization
+- Task storage
 - Responsive design

 ## Technologies Used
 - Node.js
 - Express
-- MongoDB
+- Postgres
 - Jest (for testing)
+- ESLint (for code quality)
 - Docker (for containerization)
+- GitHub Actions (for CI/CD)
+- AWS EKS (for deployment)

 ## Installation
 To get started with the project, follow these steps: